AdobeDocs/advertising.en/help/dsp/audiences/sources/source-tealium.md

    1. The advertiser must prepare the data within [!DNL Tealium]:

-      1. The email IDs for the advertiser's audience must be hashed using the SHA-256 algorithm.
+      1. <!-- What about for ID5 segments?
+Those use a mix of signals. -->The email IDs for the advertiser's audience must be hashed using the SHA-256 algorithm.

-      1. The column containing hashed email IDs must be mapped to the attribute of the type of Visitor ID.
+      1. <!-- What about for ID5 segments?
+Those use a mix of signals. -->The column containing hashed email IDs must be mapped to the attribute of the type of Visitor ID.

       1. The audience must be created with the `Tealium_visitor_id` attribute.
 The right enrichment must be applied to trigger the audience.
 See the [[!DNL Tealium] documentation on visitor ID attributes](https://docs.tealium.com/server-side/visitor-stitching/visitor-id-attribute/).